gluon007/Todo/README.md

 # Todo
-used flutter framework and firebase platform for deleving this app for managing day to day task
+used flutter framework and firebase platform for developing this app for managing day to day task